kratapps/one-logger-kratapps-com/docs/docs/one-logger-app.md

 # Logger App

+The `One Logger` app can be used to configure the logger, view, and search logs and related records.

 The Logger application can be opened by using `App Launached` and searching for `One Logger`.

 The app provides: